Skip to Content

 • Summary Judgment Granted on Behalf of Church

 Righi Fitch prevailed on an appeal to Division One of the Arizona Court of Appeals on a motion for summary judgment on behalf of a church for claims of negligence and negligence per se for failing to report an incident of sexual abuse.
 Plaintiff alleged that her stepfather sexually abused her while a teenager.
-The complaint alleged that Plaintiff’s mother had informed the church pastor and three members of the church leadership of sexual abuse and all four failed to report the sexual abuse pursuant to Arizona’s mandatory reporting statute A.R.S. § 13-3620.

 • Defense Victory in Utah